vpetersson/tc-agent-mgr/README.md

 ```

 If you have a paid license of TeamCity, you may also specify `TC_MAX_AGENT`, but this will default to 3 (which is the limit for the free license).

+## Security Note

+Please note that there is not a whole lot of security considerations in here.
+Any agent trying to register to your TeamCity server will automatically get approved.
+Don't use this unless you understand that risk.